Hope, Heal, Thrive with Barbara Cardinal, LISW

 by Melissa LaScaleia

-Barbara Cardinal is a licensed independent social worker who owns and operates the Myrtle Beach based In Touch Counseling and Hypnotherapy.
-In her work, she focusses on therapy and counseling, specializing in treating people struggling with depression, anxiety, grief, loss, divorce, retirement, and other major life transitions.
+Barbara Cardinal is a licensed independent social worker who owns and operates the Myrtle Beach based, In Touch Counseling and Hypnotherapy.
+In her work, she focuses on therapy and counseling, specializing in treating people struggling with depression, anxiety, grief, loss, divorce, retirement, and other major life transitions.

-“Particularly depression.
-It is so prevalent, and yet there is so much stigma associated with it.
+“Particularly depression,” she adds.
+“It’s so prevalent, and yet there is so much stigma associated with it.
 It is really quite layered and manifests differently for everyone.
 I’m passionate about helping people to achieve relief and bringing awareness to the general public.
 Living with depression is a very difficult way to go through life.”

 “My other main area of interest is life transitions,” she says.
 “Especially as I get older.
 Some people with whom I work have spent their lives raising children, or working high-powered jobs; now, later in life, they feel depressed and are struggling with a loss of purpose or value.”

 Barbara worked as a social worker full time in upstate New York before she retired and moved to Myrtle Beach three years ago.
 After retirement, she missed her profession so much that she decided to open her own business and continue privately.

 In Touch Counseling and Hypnotherapy is unique in that Barbara not only conducts counseling, but it also a certified clinical hypnotherapist.
 She focuses this area of her work on assisting clients with achieving their goals of smoking cessation, weight loss, anxiety, and breaking unwanted habits.